 atherosclerosis (usually descending thoracic aorta)

 Thoracic aortic injury is the most common type of traumatic aortic injury and is a critical life-threatening, and often life ending event.
-It can result from either blunt or penetrating trauma:

 The differential for thoracic aortic stenosis includes: